Skip to content

 clientToken string Yes Authentication token, needs to be used together with datawayUrl

-debug boolean No Set whether to allow printing logs, default false
+debug boolean No Set whether to allow log printing, default false

 env string No Environment configuration, default prod, any character, suggest using a single word, e.g., test etc.

 envType enum EnvType No Environment configuration, default EnvType.prod.
-Note: Only one of env and envType needs to be configured
+Note: only one of env or envType needs to be configured

-syncPageSize number No Set the number of entries per synchronization request.
-Range [5,].
-Note: The larger the number of request entries, the more computing resources will be used for data synchronization
+syncPageSize number No Set the number of entries per sync request.
+Range [5,).
+Note: the larger the number of entries, the more computational resources will be used for data synchronization

 syncSleepTime number No Set the intermittent time for synchronization.
 Range [0,5000], default not set

-enableDataIntegerCompatible boolean No It is recommended to enable when coexisting with web data.
+enableDataIntegerCompatible boolean No Suggested to enable when coexisting with web data.
 This configuration is used to handle web data type storage compatibility issues.
-Default enabled in versions 0.3.12 and above
+Automatically enabled in versions 0.3.12 and later

-globalContext object No Add custom labels.
-Refer to here for adding rules
+globalContext object No Add custom tags.
+Rules for adding tags can be found here

-enableLimitWithDbSize boolean No Enable using db size limit, default 100MB, unit Byte, the larger the database, the greater the disk pressure, default not enabled.
+enableLimitWithDbSize boolean No Enable limiting data size using db, default 100MB, unit Byte, the larger the database, the greater the disk pressure, default not enabled.

-Note: After enabling, the Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount will be invalid.
+Note: After enabling, the Log configuration logCacheLimitCount and RUM configuration rumCacheLimitCount will become invalid.
 Supported by SDK versions 0.3.10 and above

 dbCacheLimit number No DB cache limit size.
 Range [30MB,), default 100MB, unit byte, supported by SDK versions 0.3.10 and above

-dbDiscardStrategy string No Set the data discard rule in the database.
+dbDiscardStrategy string No Set the data discard rule for the database.

 Discard strategy: FTDBCacheDiscard.discard discards new data (default), FTDBCacheDiscard.discardOldest discards old data.
 Supported by SDK versions 0.3.10 and above